promptfoo/promptfoo/examples/python-provider/README.md

+To get started:

+1. ensure that the openai sdk is installed `pip install openai`
-To get started, set your OPENAI_API_KEY environment variable.
+2. set your OPENAI_API_KEY environment variable.

 Next, edit promptfooconfig.yaml.